MonteLogic/MoL-blog-content/posts/categorized/work-project-notes/work-notes/categorized/MySiddur/mysiddur-wn-1.md

 I want a schedule for lifters/ jumpers which will be year round and feature periodization and we all PR at the same time.

+## Start: Fri Jun 06 2025 17:05:07 CDT

+I would like to imprint sections on to a image because I know the drawing capabalities are very limited.

+Aside: I want to switch from index.md to the name of project for easier lookup.